 The cabinet was a thrift store find — although calling it a “find” might be a bit of a stretch.
 It was dark.
 It was dingy.
 It was dated.
 Literally.
 There was a stamp on the back that read “Enesco Imports 1979.

-And get a load of the felt glued onto the back of some of the cubby holes.
-Ooo-la-la.
-1970s chic.
+And the felt glued onto the back of the cubby holes was an odd choice.